Closure of Florida's 'Alligator Alcatraz' immigration detention center can proceed, judge says

 The facility was already being emptied of detainees, according to an email exchange shared with The Associated Press on Wednesday.
-In a message sent to South Florida Rabbi Mario Rojzman on Aug.
-22 related to providing chaplaincy services at the facility, Florida Division of Emergency Management Executive Director Kevin Guthrie said "we are probably going to be down to 0 individuals within a few days," implying there would soon be no need for the services.
+The executive director of the Florida Division of Emergency Management, Kevin Guthrie, said on Aug.
+22 "we are probably going to be down to 0 individuals within a few days," in a message to South Florida Rabbi Mario Rojzman about chaplaincy services at the facility, implying there would soon be no need.

-The detention center was quickly built two months ago at a lightly used, single-runway training airport in the Everglades.
+The detention center was quickly built two months ago at a little-used training airport, where chain-link cages now surround large white tents filled with rows of bunk beds.
 State officials signed more than $245 million in contracts for building and operating the facility, which officially opened July 1.

 President Donald Trump toured the facility last month and suggested it could be a model for future lockups nationwide as his administration races to expand the infrastructure needed to increase deportations.